baudisgroup/CNAdjust/README.md

 ### 5. Genomic region file (optional)

 This optional file indicates the genomic regions used to calculate cohort CNA occurrence.
 If provided and the parameter `use_custom_region` is set to "true", the prior computation will be based on the provided regions.
-The file format should be tab-delimited and include four columns: region index, chromosome, start position, and end position.
+The file format should be tab-delimited and include four columns: region index, chromosome, start position, and end position (example see `data/hg38_bin.txt`).
 The default filename for this file is "cohort-cna-region.txt" and can be changed by the parameter `region_file`.

 ## Output